Fit for 55

 Fit for 55 is a package by the European Union designed to reduce the European Union's greenhouse gas emissions by 55% by 2030.
-It is part of the union's strategy of the European Green Deal presented first in December 2019.
+It is part of the union's European Green Deal, first presented in December 2019.

 The package was proposed by the European Commission in July 2021.
 After being tabled in 2021, the plans were passed in 2023.
-Measures include additional support for clean transport, renewables, and a tariff called the Carbon Border Adjustment Mechanism on emissions for high-carbon imports from countries lacking sufficient greenhouse gas reduction measures of their own.
+Measures include additional support for clean transport, renewable energy, and a tariff called the Carbon Border Adjustment Mechanism on emissions for high-carbon imports from countries lacking sufficient greenhouse gas reduction measures of their own.
 It proposes to extend the European Union Emissions Trading System to transport and heat.
 Compared to the net-zero scenario from the International Energy Agency, the plan contains more measures to ensure that energy remains affordable.

 As of August 2024, all Fit for 55 proposals had been adopted by the European Parliament and the Council, except the Energy Taxation Directive.

 Legislation

 The legislation is complicated due to the high level of democratic processes in the European Union.
-The commission sent proposals of the new law to the council and European parliament.
-The council started discussions including representatives of all 27 member states on the legislative proposals in working parties on an expert level.
+The Commission sent proposals of the new law to the council and European Parliament.
+The Council started discussions including representatives of all 27 member states on the legislative proposals in working parties on an expert level.
 Based on that exchange the Permanent Representative Committee continues discussions preparing the ground for the council meeting of ministers.
 The Fit for 55 package proposals are discussed in multiple council formations such as environment, energy, transport, economy and finance.
 After the ministers of each branch found joint positions trilogues including meetings with representatives of the council, parliament and commission start.
 The larger part of the proposals stick to the regular legislative process of trilogues.